 We spent hours compiling a list of our favorite food storage items/foods so you don’t have to!
-See our comprehensive list of recommended food storage items: What are the best foods for long term storage?
+See our comprehensive list of recommended food storage items: What are the best foods for long-term storage?
 We based this list of food items off of our food storage calculator and we sincerely believe it will help make it easier for you to find the essential foods to add to your food storage!

 Include meals, ingredients, and food that you regularly eat – Track Your Meals Method

 We love the track your meals method and encourage you to give it a try!
-It allows you and your family to track what you already eat and then breaking it down by ingredients and add it up over the number of months you want to store it for.
+It allows you and your family to track what you already eat and then break it down by ingredients and add it up over the number of months you want to store it for.
 The best part about using this method is it can be made for your specific needs.

-Here’s how it works for a 3 month food supply: step by step to make it easy.
+Here’s how it works for a 3-month food supply: step by step to make it easy.

 - Take your family’s favorite meal.